icecube/nuflux/docs/development.rst

 In contrast to the previous section, this one should be applicable to all kinds of new fluxes.
 Whether you created new fluxes according to the above instructions, or in any other way: They have to be integrated into nuflux.
 Here is an example of how that can be accomplished.

 1) **Create a new flux class**: You can either choose one of the existing classes, e.g. ``ANFlux``, ``IPLEFlux``, or ``SplineFlux`` if you think your new flux fits the class, or, as we do in this example, create a new one (in this case, our flux is a spline flux, but has some new features that are not incorporated in the existing ``SplineFlux``).
-We call it ``NewSplineFlux``:
+We call it ``SplineFlux3``:

   ::

-    src/include/nuflux/NewSplineFlux.h
+    src/include/nuflux/SplineFlux3.h
-    src/library/NewSplineFlux.cpp
+    src/library/SplineFlux3.cpp

   It's easiest to copy-paste an existing class and adjust it.
-In this case, we copied the content of ``SplineFlux.cpp`` and added a few lines of code to support tau flavor.
+In this case, we copied the content of ``SplineFlux.cpp`` and added a few lines of code.
 Don't forget to add your class to the meson build file:

   ::